 - a.
 Provisional Budget Spring prior to operating fiscal year - b.
 Final Budget July of the budget fiscal year - c.
 First Interim Projections November of operating fiscal year - d.
 Second Interim Projections February of operating fiscal year - e.
 Unaudited Actuals July following the end of the fiscal year - f.
 Audited Actuals December 15 following the end of the fiscal year - g.
 Classification Report monthly according to Charter School's Calendar - Statistical Report monthly according to Charter School's Calendar of Reports In addition: - P1, first week of January - P2, first week of April - i.
-Instructional Calendar annually five weeks prior to first day of instruction - j.
+Instructional Calendar annually five weeks prior to first day of instruction - .
 Other reports as requested by the District

-Each fiscal year an independent auditor certified by the State of California will conduct an audit of the financial affairs of USC College Prep, Blue Campus to verify the accuracy of the school's financial statements, attendance and enrollment accounting practices, and internal controls.
+Each fiscal year an independent auditor certified by the State of California will conduct an audit of the financial affairs of USC College Prep, Orange Campus to verify the accuracy of the school's financial statements, attendance and enrollment accounting practices, and internal controls.
 The Board of Directors, at the recommendation of the Chief Financial Officer, will select an auditor based upon their relevant experience with school finance and charter school finance, auditing team experience, proposed fees, and other criteria as specified in the RFP.
-Ednovate will retain auditors to conduct independent financial audits, which will employ generally accepted auditing principles and the standards applicable to financial audits.
+Ednovate will retain auditors to conduct independent financial audits, which will employ generally accepted auditing principles and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Controller General of the United States.
 Ednovate will ensure that the selected auditor is on the State Controller's list of auditors approved to conduct charter school audits.